TiedemannLab/sciCNV/README.md

                No.test = No.test )
 ```

-The Heatmap of sciCNV profile is sketched in bellow by applying _Pearson_'s measurment and _ward.D2_ clustering algorithm:
+The Heatmap of sciCNV profile is sketched in bellow against list of genes by applying _Pearson_'s measurment and _ward.D2_ clustering algorithm:

 ![Fig8](Fig8.png)